 If you enjoy this tour then there a couple of other events that you might like to check out.
 The first one is a guided tour of Mansion House, which is the Lord Mayor's official home (it's that Romanesque looking building opposite the Royal Exchange, with the Corinthian columns out the front).
 If you thought the Great Hall was a beautiful room, then wait until you see inside this place!

 If you enjoyed watching the Common Council meeting then how about watching the Mayor of London at City Hall as well?
 City Hall is nowhere near as beautiful as the Guildhall, but the discussions they have are far wider-ranging, and have much more effect on Londoner's lives.

-Craig’s review – “Not many tourists bother with the Guildhall because it's tucked away in a side street off Cheapside.
+> Craig’s review of this event – “Not many tourists bother with the Guildhall because it's tucked away in a side street off Cheapside.
 Not a lot of locals bother with it either, which is a shame, because it's one of the most historic buildings in London.
 The Saxons are supposed to have built the first one on the stumps of the Roman amphitheatre, but the one we see today is 15th-century.
 Ignore the whi… continued”

 Common Council meeting with the Lord Mayor – 18 Oct, 6 Dec 2018, 10 Jan, 7 Mar, 25 Apr, 23 May, 20 Jun, 18 Jul, 12 Sep, 10 Oct and 5 Dec 2019 – Attend a meeting of the Common Council at the Guildhall and see the Aldermen and Lord Mayor of London